Main

 Oregon State University

-Pilot Study - DTS Support
+Pilot Study - DTS and DAS Support

 CTEMPS provides access to equipment for the advancement of understanding of environmental processes using innovative sensing.
 Since CTEMPS offers instrumentation that is not normally accessible, many times it is necessary to verify that it will perform as required for a particular application.
 In addition, CTEMPS seeks to introduce transformative equipment to scientists early in their careers to help them incorporate these technologies as they establish their research trajectories.
 To assist the community in this effort, CTEMPS has a pilot program, where equipment and support is made available for short-term installations on limited budgets with the primary goal to collect publishable data that verifies feasibility.
 The Pilot Program is open to graduate students, post-doctoral scholars, and tenure-track PIs with preference given to young investigators.